Service Animal Policy

 - The provider’s professional opinion that the person needs the requested animal to use the College facilities and services, the function of the animal, and whatever rationale or further statement the College may need to understand the basis for the professional opinion.

 From the student:

-- A qualified person with a disability who utilizes a service animal must be registered with Disabilities Support Services at the Teaching and Learning Center.
+- A qualified person with a disability who utilizes a service animal must be registered with Disabilities Support Services at the Student Success Center.

 - Completed requirements for SAs should be submitted to the DSSC at least 30 days before prospective housing will be needed for the Service Animal.